Topic-specific policies

 Status of the standard

-A Technical Report has been derived from ISO/IEC Joint Technical Committee 1/Sub Committee 27’s Standing Document 7 - an internal committee reference document.
+A Technical Report is being developed from SC 27 Standing Document 7 - an internal committee reference document.

-Status update April Since SD7 is a mature document, the standard is already at Draft Technical Report stage and was due to be published in Q3 2023.
-However, collating and maintaining information on the sheer quantity and variety of laws and regs around the globe that are potentially in-scope risks overloading and delaying this project.
+Since SD7 is mature, the standard progressed rapidly to Draft Technical Report stage and was due to be published in Q3 2023.
+However, compiling and checking details on relevant laws and regs around the globe, along with editorial changes required by ISO, substantially delayed release.

 Personal comments

-If this remained as a Standing Document without the formalities of becoming a standard, it would be easier, quicker and cheaper to update it as the referenced standards and laws/regs change, with the bonus of being freely available to those who need the information ... but it looks set to be published as a Technical Report.
+If this remained as a Standing Document without the formalities of becoming a standard, it would be easier, quicker and cheaper to update it as the referenced standards and laws/regs change, with the bonus of being freely available to those who need the information ... but the committee decided to publish it as a Technical Report.

 < Previous standard ^ Up a level ^ Next standard >